 How is this kitchen suddenly disastrous again?
 Where do I begin?
 Let’s begin with music.
 I said I would be a super mom today, so I’m going to worry less about the kitchen and make memories with my boy.
 We’re going to sing and dance.

-*Tenth tantrum of the day* because he did not want to sing or dance.
-He just wanted to play with my car keys.
+*Tenth tantrum of the day* He just wanted to play with my car keys.
 And repeatedly set the car alarm off.

 2 p.m.
 Dad is home early!
 Holy crap.
 This is amazing.
 Can he take the baby?
 No. Something something windshield washer fluid and Jeep stuff.

 I guess it’s a good time for me to finally put a dent in all that never-ending laundry that I started this morning.
-But wait, there’s a toddler running at me in tears.
+But wait, there’s a toddler running at me.
 He wants milk.
 We nurse for a few minutes.

 Is that the sink running?
 Daddy is done with his Jeep and is now doing the rest of the dishes.
 He’s the best.
 Go hug him.
 We’ve barely greeted each other.